Segment, Select, Correct: A Framework for Weakly-Supervised Referring Segmentation: Experiments

 \subsection{Ablation on Stage 3: Correction via Constrained Greedy Matching}

 With the goal of understanding how effective constrained greedy matching is to the performance of our method, we ablate over that second training step of Stage 3.
-Starting from the pre-trained model using the \greendataset set masks, \zsbootstrap, we report in Table \ref{tab:ablation_stage_3} the effect of training on those masks for 40 further epochs to match the total compute used in our method (\textsc{+40 epochs}) as well as training with constrained greedy matching (\ours) performance on RefCOCO.
-Observe that training for 40 epochs on \greendataset set masks leads to a minimal increment over the baseline performance, while allowing the model to choose the greedy match from all the instance masks (\bluedataset set masks) via the loss from Section \ref{sec:stage_3} leads to a boost in performance.
+Starting from the pre-trained model using set \greendataset masks, \zsbootstrap, we report in Table \ref{tab:ablation_stage_3} the effect of training on those masks for 40 further epochs to match the total compute used in our method (\textsc{+40 epochs}) as well as training with constrained greedy matching (\ours).
+Observe that training for a further 40 epochs on set \greendataset masks leads to a minimal increment over the baseline performance, while allowing the model to choose the greedy match from all the instance masks (set \bluedataset masks) via the loss from Section \ref{sec:stage_3} leads to a performance boost.

 To qualitatively understand the significant improvement brought by constrained greedy matching, in Figure~\ref{fig:ablation_ct_examples} we showcase RefCOCO training dataset examples where \zsours was originally wrong for one of them.
 For example, in rows 1 and 2 of Figure \ref{fig:ablation_ct_examples} both \textit{"catcher"} and \textit{"umpire"} are matched to the catcher by \zsours, which means the \textsc{+40 epochs} model is always forced to choose that mask (CE Mask is always that zero-shot one).
 By contrast, our constrained greedy matching loss allows the model to choose from all the players in the field, such that when the catcher mask is matched to the prediction from row 1, \textit{"umpire"} is now matched to the umpire mask given the mIoU is greater with that one than with any of the remaining ones.
 By allowing the model to choose between the training masks in greedy matching, the model is able to recover from the incorrect zero-shot choice in these cases -- this effect is compounded over the training epochs as better matching initially leads to quicker correction of future mistakes.